 There are a lot of myths about selling on Amazon, and what you should and should not do in order to be successful.
 But how do you know what information to believe or not believe?
 Our Product Specialists, who have years of experience as Amazon Sellers themselves, share 5 myths about selling on Amazon and the truth behind them.
-Check out our infographic listing these 5 myths about selling on Amazon by clicking here.

 In the first quarter of 2018, over 50% of sales were won by third-party sellers and not Amazon itself.
 There is a common misconception in the Amazon Seller community that Amazon uses the Buy Box in order to push out third-party sellers.
 Amazon Sellers need to use many tools and tactics to remain competitive on Amazon.
 Utilizing things like Amazon Sponsored Product Listings or Headline Ads, as well as consistently optimizing your product listings and prices, will make sure your products have the best chance of getting sales.

 Myth #2: Lowest priced products always wins the Buy Box